Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Point Source Photometry

 \section{Point Source Photometry}

 For completeness, we give a brief account of the SHS as a provider of photometric data for point-source emitters.
-Each \ha\ and matching $SR$ survey field has been automatically processed through the standard SuperCOSMOS photometric and image processing pipelines (e.g. Hambly et al. 1998, 2001).
-These provide so-called IAM (image-analysis mode) data for detected point-source and compact extended sources in each survey passband above a locally thresholded background.
-An image-deblending algorithm based on areal profile fitting at image levels equally spaced in log\,(intensity) is also applied (e.g. Beard, McGillivray \& Thanisch 1990; Hambly, Irwin \& MacGillivray 2001) which can be useful in crowded fields such as the Galactic plane.
-Consequently, large catalogues of detected sources, including accurate positions, photometry and other image parameters are provided for each field from the SHS website\footnote{http://www-wfau.roe.ac.uk/sss/halpha/}.
-A significant advantage of the SHS data is the ability to detect point sources that have been photometrically calibrated to CCD standards (e.g. Boyle, Shanks \& Croom 1995; Croom et al. 1999).
+Each \ha\ and matching SR survey field has been automatically processed through the standard SuperCOSMOS photometric and image processing pipelines (Hambly et al. 1998, 2001).
+These provide so-called IAM (image-analysis mode) data for detected point-source and compact non-stellar sources in each survey passband above a locally thresholded background.
+An image-deblending algorithm, based on areal profile fitting at image levels equally spaced in log\,(intensity), is also applied (Beard, McGillivray \& Thanisch 1990; Hambly, Irwin \& MacGillivray 2001).
+This is useful in the crowded star fields of the Galactic plane.
+Consequently, large catalogues of detected sources, including accurate positions, photometry and other image parameters are provided for each field from the SHS website\footnote{\url{http://www-wfau.roe.ac.uk/sss/halpha/}}.
+A significant advantage of the SHS data is the ability to detect point sources that have been photometrically calibrated to CCD standards (Boyle, Shanks \& Croom 1995; Croom et al. 1999).
 The narrowband \ha\ images are also calibrated to an `$R$-equivalent' scale.

 The 3-hour \ha\ and 15-min broad-band SR exposure times are chosen so that both reach similar depths of $R_S$ $\simeq$ 20.5 for point sources (Paper~I).
 Where an object is detected in one band but not in the other, a default value of 99.999 is given in the online IAM catalogue data for the magnitude in the missing bandpass.
 Positional and magnitude-dependent errors are corrected for in the data that are available through the SHS website.
 Photometric consistency is achieved by using the field overlap regions to establish zero-points across the survey.
 These corrected magnitudes provide a means, for example, of selecting point-source \ha\ emitters by looking for significant brightening on the \ha\ source compare to its SR counterpart, especially when combined with the SSS $I$-band photometry which effectively eliminates late-type stellar contaminants (Paper~I).
 The IAM data was successfully used by Pierce (2005) to discover a range of emission-line stars, by Hopewell et al. (2005) who found several WO and WC stars, and in the discovery of numerous compact PNe by Miszalski et al. (2008).